CleanTalk/python-antispam/README.md

 python-antispam
 ============

+Prevents spam in your python web apps.
+Cloud features allow you to use additional anti-spam functionality.
+Cloud features allow you to use additional anti-spam functionality, such as: Personal IP/Email lists, blocking by country, language, stop words and etc.

+Spam attacks log - allows to view all filtered requests in the "Log of spam attacks".
+The log contains a detailed information about each request for a time period.
+At any time, you can check the request and make sure that the filtering is correct.
 A Python API for antispam service cleantalk.org.
 Invisible protection from spam, no captches, no puzzles, no animals and no math.

 ## How API stops spam?
 API uses several simple tests to stop spammers.